plabayo/learn-rust-101/README.md

 ### Appendix III.
 Native Apps

 Native apps are applications written for a specific platform.
-While that could be any platform, it usually refers to anything that is not the “web” and even more so, these days, it pretty much always refers to Desktop, Mobile or the combination of.
+While that could be any platform, it usually refers to anything that is not the "web" and even more so, these days, it pretty much always refers to Desktop, Mobile or the combination of.
 Cross platform apps mean that multiple platforms are supported, which could be any set of web or non-web platforms.

 #### Tauri